e2tha-e/template-engine-comparison/README.md

 Any answer to that is subjective.
 The package size difference is so small that it is not a compelling reason.
 Both paradigms can be criticized as being hard to follow.
 Functional because it is functional.
-Imperative because for-loops do nothing but cause side-effects, and they don't explicitly declare which data they mutate.
+Imperative because for-loops cause side-effects outside the scope of the loop, and they don't explicitly declare which data they mutate.
 Case in point:

 ```
 _delimiterUnicodes = _delimiterUnicodes || delimiterUnicodes || delimiterUnicodes_;